 If you keep your vehicle pretty clean in-between washes, it’s a little overkill to break out a steamer or spend too much time in crevices.

-For most people, spraying a diluted all-purpose cleaner that’s gentle on paint (like my favorite Simple Green) will clean door jambs just fine.
+In most cases, you can simply spray a diluted all-purpose cleaner that’s gentle on paint (like my favorite Simple Green) and it will clean door jambs just fine.

 As long as you have enough lubrication and don’t run a dry cloth across the panel, there’s not a lot to worry about.
 In some cases, you can use soap and water if sand or small particles are on the bottom edges of the jamb where you step in; for light dust, the scratch risk is minimal assuming you use enough lubrication and zero pressure from the towel.